The Dalmatian Dream: Two Weeks of Sun, Sea & Sound in Zadar

 Where to Stay Tonight

-Returning to your established base after the day trip
+Returning to your Zadar base after a long island day is easiest.

 Morning